Brianracole/osticket-prereqs/README.md

 </p>
 <p>
-From the osTicket Installation Files folder, install HeidiSQL, create a new session in HeidiSQL user: root password: root after pressing open right-click the unamed and create new > database name it osTicket
+From the osTicket Installation Files folder, install HeidiSQL.
+Create a new session in HeidiSQL using 'root' as both the username and password.
+After opening the session, right-click the unnamed server, select 'Create New' > 'Database,' and name it 'osTicket.'
 </p>
 <br />